 Posted 1 month ago by Oskar Duberg

-After reading this article, you might be interested in learning what's good to know before you start the rebranding project, or to determine if now really is the right time for a rebrand.
-To learn more about the scope of rebranding, understanding some of the different types of rebranding, and their rough costs could also be of value.
+Reading up about rebranding?
+You might be interested in learning about the key components of rebranding, what's good to know before you start a rebranding project, or to determine if now really is the right time for a rebrand.
+After that, to learn more about the scope of rebranding, understanding some of the different types of rebranding, and their rough costs, could also be of value.